yanglyu520/real-time-bidder-on-gcp/dataflow.md

 - **Cons:**
     - Higher costs compared to custom-built models on Compute Engine.
     - May require more configuration for specific custom model needs.

-#### **AI Platform**
-- **Pros:**
-    - Flexible environment for training, tuning, and deploying ML models.
-    - Supports custom TensorFlow, XGBoost, and Scikit-learn models.
-    - Integration with Kubernetes for large-scale training jobs.
-- **Cons:**
-    - Requires more expertise to manage and optimize ML pipelines.
-    - Less streamlined compared to Vertex AI for end-to-end workflows.

-#### **Custom ML on Compute Engine**
-- **Pros:**
-    - Full control over the ML environment, allowing for highly customized models.
-    - Can optimize costs by using preemptible VMs and custom configurations.
-- **Cons:**
-    - Requires significant expertise in ML and infrastructure management.
-    - Lacks the managed services and integrations provided by Vertex AI and AI Platform.

 ### Conclusion
 By carefully selecting and integrating the right tools and practices, we can build a robust, scalable, and efficient infrastructure for our real-time bid optimization application.
 The combination of Google Cloud services like Dataflow, BigQuery, and machine learning tools ensures that we can meet the demands of real-time processing, data storage, and decision-making at scale.